 You may also know Kelly from his letters to his daughter that went viral (see links below).
 This conversation will not only inform and shape you, but if you have children, your parenting as well.
 Don’t miss it!

-Listen to my conversation with Kelly here.
+Listen to my conversation with Kelly on iTunes here.

 Some things you heard mentioned on the show: